aristanetworks/goarista/README.md

 `ForceExport()`, which bypasses the check in `reflect.Value` that prevents accessing unexported attributes.

+## cmd/occlient

+Client for the gRPC OpenConfig service for getting and setting the configuration and state of a network device.

 ## dscp

 Provides `ListenTCPWithTOS()`, which is a replacement for `net.ListenTCP()`